hawley-jeffrey-bah/payment-accuracy/website/pages/congressional_reports/2023_TREASURY_4.md

       (CMS) through the Premium Tax Credit Workgroup and Sub-Workgroup on issues related to improper payments of the  Premium Tax Credit (PTC).
     Mitigation_Strategy: app5_1
+  ActionsTakenAdditionalData:
+    Needs1: The IRS has support with respect to internal control, human capital and information system and other infrastructure to reduce Net Premium Tax Credit (PTC) Improper Payments and Unknown Payments to a tolerable rate.
+The issue with PTC is statutory program design and reliance on taxpayer self-certification.
+      The IRS has a strong internal control environment around PTC  and makes decisions based on overall cost-benefit considerations, with a well-trained, technically capable program staff.
+    Needs2: The IRS is realigning resources internally to accelerate progress against its strategic priorities.
+The IRS will substantially be reducing the number of correspondence audits focused specifically on certain refundable credits, including the Net Premium Tax Credit (PTC).
+Focusing on helping taxpayer submit accurate filings upfront will increase payment accuracy while reducing administrative burdens for the IRS and the tax filer.
+    Sufficiency: The IRS has the ability to identify Net Premium Tax Credit (PTC) errors by type.
+Correlating remediation efforts to success is challenging.
+Given its limited authority to directly prevent and stop these errors, the IRS focuses on positively influencing taxpayer behavior and working with paid preparers and tax preparation software/online filing service providers.
+Further, the IRS has sought legislative authority to enhance verification procedures for taxpayers claiming the PTC.
+Taxpayer education and outreach efforts, such as the IRS's annual Dependent Database (DDb) meetings, inform taxpayers about program eligibility requirements.
   Answers:
   - Agency: TREASURY
     Answer: '3679.55'